mtraynham/pureport-docs/index.rst

 All product documentation for Pureport can be found here.
 In addition, all of our documentation is hosted at Github.
-If you find any errors, mistakes or omissions, please don't hesitate to email us at support@pureport.com or, if you are feeling a bit ambtious click on the "Edit on GitHub" link in the upper right corner.
+If you find any errors, mistakes or omissions, please don't hesitate to email us at support@pureport.com or, if you are feeling a bit ambitious click on the "Edit on GitHub" link in the upper right corner.
 We also invite you to visit our `website`_ for additional information about the Pureport organization.